stevegt/promisebase/x/layers.md

 - ListMessages() ([]Message, error)

 Dependencies:
-- High-Level Database (db) Layer
+- VCS Layer

 ## User Interface Layer

-Additional interface layers, such as FUSE mounts or web/CLI frontends, may be built on top of the DB layer to provide user interaction with the system.
+Interface layers such as FUSE mounts or web/CLI frontends provide user interaction with the system through the Message and Timeline layer.

+Dependencies:
+- Message and Timeline Layer